United States Regiments & Batteries > New York > 145th New York Infantry Regiment

 Battle of Chancellorsville

-May Attached to 2nd Brigade, 1st Division, 12th Army Corps, then 1st Brigade, 1st Division, 12th Army Corps, Army of the Potomac
+May Attached to 2nd Brigade, 1st Division, 12th Corps, then 1st Brigade, 1st Division, 12th Corps, Army of the Potomac

 The Regiment was commanded at Gettysburg by Colonel Price.
-It brought 245 men to the field, losing one killed and nine wounded.
+It brought 245 men to the field, losing one man killed and ten wounded in fighting on the south side of Culp’s Hill.

 July 5-24 Pursuit of Lee